 Congratulations on deciding to attend college.
 It’s going to be a great experience.
 However, it’s not all roses and unicorns.
 There are times when it will get stressful.
 If you are not prepared to navigate those challenges, the challenges can become much worse, affecting your grades, social life, and even the ability to stay in college.
-Yet, you have a disability which any stressor can make worse and even more difficult to navigate school and doing well.
+Yet, you have a disability that any stressor can make worse and even more difficult to navigate school and do well.
 At times, it can seem like survival mode.
 I don’t mean to sound bleak, but drop-out rates are real and getting worse.
 The good news is you do not have to be part of that statistic.
 Being a successful college student depends on many factors.
 One of those factors is making sure the school has what you need to be successful.
+The college tour for students with hidden disabilities is unique and complex.
 When you tour a college campus, have your disability in mind and focus on what services you may need, even if you don’t anticipate using them.

 Five Services to Look for on a Campus Tour

 Since you have a disability, I’m going to assume you are going to request accommodations.
 This is the office where that happens.
 It can be called different things such as the disability services office.
 You need to know what it is called on your campus and where on campus that is located if you need to drop off any paperwork or forms or speak directly to a staff person.
 Since COVID began, most of the meetings are going to be held online.
 However, most campuses are looking at opening up to in-person classes, which may also mean in-person meetings.
 Look for any handouts or pamphlets that give a general overview of the ODS contact information and processes.
 Pro Tip: Write down the office’s contact information, including email and phone number, and even where it was located on campus.